Y Combinator is a network of people who trust one another, often solely on the basis of participation in the YC program.

 - Treating the money invested in your company with the utmost respect, to be used exclusively to further the goals of the company.

-- Generally behaving in a professional and upstanding way.
+- Generally operating in good faith and behaving in a professional and upstanding way.

-To maintain our community, if a founder behaves unethically during or after YC, we will revoke their YC founder status.
+To maintain our community, if we determine (in our sole discretion) that a founder has behaved unethically during or after YC, we will revoke their YC founder status.
 This includes access to all Y Combinator spaces, software, lists and events.
 All founders in a company may be held responsible for the unethical actions of a single co-founder or a company employee, depending on the circumstances.

 We will stand behind you no matter how much your company struggles, as long as you behave ethically.